pantheonscience/workflows/readme.md

     commit:     39b6c8831ae68ed89f449eea0dc0ecc828d03fab
 ```

+   The `pantheon.yaml` file is a copy of the file from the workflow's
+   `pantheon` directory.
+It contains the pantheon metadata about the project.

 1. Now you create the public entry for the project, by running the publish script
    from the top level directory: